awsdocs/aws-php-developers-guide/doc_source/ses-verify.rst

    :keywords: Amazon SES code examples for PHP, approve emails recipients with PHP

-When you first start using your |SESlong| (|SES|) account, all senders and recipients must be verified in the same AWS Region that you will be sending emails to.
+When you first start using your |SESlong| (|SES|) account, all senders and recipients must be verified in the same AWS Region that you are sending emails to.
 For more information about sending emails, see :SES-dg:`Sending Email with Amazon SES <sending-email>`.

 The following examples show how to: